 Therefore, provided only that the deceleration rate is greater than the acceleration rate, (as, in practice, it always is,) the acceleration time and distance are greater than the deceleration time and distance.
-In the present context, the train reaches the station in a shorter time and distance than it then requires to re-accelerate back up to line speed.
+In the present context, the train reaches the station in a shorter time and distance than it then requires to reaccelerate back up to line speed.
 The empty slot given up by the train reaches (via the main line) the far end of the (virtual) station loop at the same time as the train has stopped at the station and waited there for a certain time.
 The empty slot must travel a certain distance further until it is an integer number of slots (time or distance) from the start of the (virtual) station loop, at which point the slot containing the next stopping train reaches the start of station loop.
-The train has waited at the station loop, by the time that the slot containing the next stopping train reaches the station.
+The train has waited at the station for the same amount of time, but since it did part of its waiting before its empty slot reached the end of station loop, by the time that the slot containing the next stopping train reaches the start of station loop, the current stopping train has already departed from the station.
 In other words, the train leaves the station before the next stopping train reaches the start of station loop.
 (In the impractical situation of deceleration and acceleration rates being equal, the train would depart the station precisely as the next stopping train entered the station loop.
 No time values have been specified, so this is always true.
 The argument is a bit cumbersome, but the result is clear and definitive.